Diversity Makes a Difference

 Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The traditional student is between the ages of 18-22.
-At Bethel University Minnesota, 54.2% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Bethel University Minnesota, 54.2% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Bethel University Minnesota #747 in the nation for student age diversity.

 Explore Age Diversity at Bethel University Minnesota

-Analyze the age range of Bethel University Minnesota undergraduates with the following chart.
+Analyze the age range of Bethel University Minnesota students with the following chart.

 Questions About Diversity